hivesolutions/netius/readme.md

 ## IPv6

-Netius is compatible with IPv6 in order to activate this mode set the `IPV6` configuration variable to a valid values (eg: 1 or True) and an IPv6 socket is used instead.
+Netius is compatible with IPv6.
+To activate this mode set the `IPV6` configuration variable to a valid value (eg: 1 or True), and an IPv6 socket will be used instead.

 ```python
 IPV6=1 MESSAGE="Hello Netius" python -m netius.extra.hello